Olof Palme: Early life

-Palme was born into an upper class, conservative Lutheran family in the Östermalm district of Stockholm.
+Sven Olof Joachim Palme was born on 30 January 1927 into an upper class, conservative Lutheran family in the Östermalm district of Stockholm.
 The progenitor of the Palme family was skipper Palme Lydert of Ystad of either Dutch or German ancestry.
 His sons adopted the surname Palme.
 Many of the early Palmes were vicars and judges in Scania.
 One branch of the family, of which Olof Palme was part, and which became more affluent, relocated to Kalmar; that branch is related to several other prominent Swedish families such as the Kreugers, von Sydows and the Wallenbergs.
 His father, Gunnar Palme (1886–1934), was a businessman, son of Sven Theodore Palme (1854–1934) and Swedish-speaking Finnish Baroness Hanna Maria von Born-Sarvilahti (1861–1959).
 Through her, Olof Palme claimed ancestry from King Johan III of Sweden, his father King Gustav Vasa of Sweden and King Frederick I of Denmark and Norway.
 His mother, Elisabeth von Knieriem (1890–1972), of the Knieriem family who originated from Quedlinburg, descended from Baltic German burghers and clergy and had arrived in Sweden from Russia as a refugee in 1915.
 Elisabeth's great-great-great grandfather Johann Melchior von Knieriem (1758–1817) had been ennobled by the Emperor Alexander I of Russia in 1814.
 The von Knieriem family does not count as members of any of the Baltic knighthoods.
 Palme's father died when he was seven years old.
 Despite his background, his political orientation came to be influenced by Social Democratic attitudes.
 His travels in the Third World, as well as the United States, where he saw deep economic inequality and racial segregation, helped to develop these views.

 A sickly child, Olof Palme received his education from private tutors.
 Even as a child he gained knowledge of two foreign languages — German and English.
 He studied at Sigtunaskolan Humanistiska Läroverket, one of Sweden's few residential high schools, and passed the university entrance examination with high marks at the age of 17.
 He was called up into the Army in January 1945 and did his compulsory military service at Svea Artillery Regiment between 1945 and 1947, becoming in 1956 a reserve officer with the rank of Captain in the Artillery.
 After he was discharged from military service in March 1947, he enrolled at Stockholm University.

+On a scholarship, he studied at Kenyon College, a small liberal arts school in central Ohio from 1947 to 1948, graduating with a Bachelor of Arts degree;

+extensive academic credit from Sweden enabled him to finish at Kenyon in such a short time.